bank-vaults/secret-sync/EXAMPLE.md

 {"level":"info","msg":"Synced 3 out of total 3 keys"}
 ```

+You can also navigate to the local Vault instance and verify these secrets.

 #### 5.2.
 Application access secret

 To synchronize application access secret from Vault to our local secret store, run: